-Public sector organizations have much to gain from implementing ERP software.
-The intelligent workflows and automation that these public sector ERP software systems provide can help governments deliver high-quality services to citizens, constituents, donors, or whomever they serve.
+Public sector organizations have much to gain from implementing modern ERP software.
+The intelligent workflows and automation that public sector ERP systems provide can help governments and nonprofits achieve economic, social, and operational success.

 Yet, government ERP success doesn’t happen overnight.
 You must take your time evaluating public sector ERP software so you can find a solution that aligns with your highest-priority goals.

-Today, we’re sharing some ERP selection tips for public sector organizations.
-You can peruse our report below, but first, scroll down to make sure you’re taking the right ERP selection approach for public sectors.
+Today, we’re sharing a list of top ERP systems as well as ERP selection tips for government organizations.
+Keep reading to make sure you’re taking the right ERP selection approach for the public sector.

-This independent report reveals what ERP vendors our consultants most frequently consider for public sector clients.
-These vendors enable states, municipalities, nonprofits, and other public sector entities to be more data-driven.
+This independent report reveals what vendors our consultants most frequently consider for public sector clients.
+These vendors enable states, municipalities, and other public sector entities to be more data-driven.

-A Sneak Peek at the Top Government ERP Systems
+A Brief Overview at the Top Government ERP Systems

 infor logo